chihkuanyeh/chihkuanyeh.github.io/content/publication/first/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: In Submission
+publication: In Conference on Neural Information Processing Systems 2019 (to appear)
-publication_short: In Submission
+publication_short: In NeurIPS 2022

 abstract:  The ability to identify influential training examples enables us to debug training data and explain model behavior.
 Existing techniques are based on the flow of influence through the model parameters (Koh & Liang, 2017; Yeh et al., 2018;Pruthi et al., 2020).
 For large models in NLP applications, it is often computationally infeasible to study this flow through all model parameters, therefore techniques usually pick the last layer of weights.
 Our first observation is that for classification problems, the last layer is reductive and does not encode sufficient input level information.
 Deleting influential examples, according to this measure, often does not change the model's behavior much.
 We propose a technique called TracIn-WE that modifies a method called TracIn (Pruthi et al., 2020) to operate on the word embedding layer instead of the last layer.
 This could potentially have the opposite concern, that the word embedding layer does not encode sufficient high level information.
 However, we find that gradients (unlike embeddings) do not suffer from this, possibly because they chain through higher layers.
 We show that TracIn-WE significantly outperforms other data influence methods applied on the last layer by 4-10 times on the case deletion evaluation on three language classification tasks.
 In addition, TracIn-WE can produce scores not just at the training data level, but at the word training data level, a further aid in debugging.
 # Summary.
 An optional shortened abstract.